Energy modeling: NEMS

 NEMS (National Energy Modeling System) is a long-standing United States government policy model, run by the Department of Energy (DOE).
 NEMS computes equilibrium fuel prices and quantities for the US energy sector.
 To do so, the software iteratively solves a sequence of linear programs and nonlinear equations.
 NEMS has been used to explicitly model the demand-side, in particular to determine consumer technology choices in the residential and commercial building sectors.

 NEMS is used to produce the Annual Energy Outlook each year – for instance in 2015.

 Criticisms

 Public policy energy models have been criticized for being insufficiently transparent.
 The source code and data sets should at least be available for peer review, if not explicitly published.
 To improve transparency and public acceptance, some models are undertaken as open-source software projects, often developing a diverse community as they proceed.
-OSeMOSYS is one such example.
+OSeMOSYS is an example of such a model.
+The Open Energy Outlook is an open community that has produced a long-term outlook of the U.S. energy system using the open-source TEMOA model.

 Not a criticism per se, but it is necessary to understand that model results do not constitute future predictions.